VyperGroup/specifications-v4/BareServerImplementation.md

+# Bare Server V4

-# Bare Server V3 Endpoints
+## Bare Server V3 Endpoints

 All endpoints are prefixed with `/v{version}/`

 The endpoint `/` on v4 would be `/v4/`

-The new endpoints are
+There will be an optional endpoint

 - `/http-over-ws`

 - This is an extension of [V3](./BareServerV3.md).

+### Routable endpoints

+You will be able to change where the endpoints are.

+If you want to reroute the standard endpoints you can add an extra field inside of your bare meta called reroute

 ## Changes to the [bare meta](./BareServer.md#request-server-info)